rust-lang/book/src/ch04-02-references-and-borrowing.md

 ### Dangling References

-In languages with pointers, it's easy to make the error of creating a “dangling pointer” by freeing some memory while keeping around a pointer to that memory.
-In Rust, by contrast, the compiler guarantees that references will never be
-dangling: if we have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does.
+In languages with pointers, it's easy to make the error of creating a *dangling pointer*, a pointer referencing a location in memory that may have been given to someone else, by freeing some memory while keeping around a pointer to that memory.
+In Rust, by contrast, the compiler guarantees that references will never be dangling: if we have a reference to some data, the compiler will ensure that the data will not go out of scope before the reference to the data does.

 Let’s try to create a dangling reference: